-- Providing basic financial support (e.g., for housing and food) and care for the sponsored newcomer1 during the sponsorship period (generally a period of one year), or until the sponsored newcomer no longer requires assistance, whichever comes first;
+- Providing basic financial support (e.g., for housing and food) and care for the sponsored newcomer1 during the sponsorship period, or until the sponsored newcomer no longer requires assistance, whichever comes first;

 - Ensuring it has sufficient resources and expertise to carry out its responsibilities;